jospueyo/singularity-guide/examples/1-example-postgis-container.md

 ```
 $ sudo singularity shell --writable pgcontainer/
 ```
-Now we are inside the sandbox, and we can modify things because of the `--writable` option.
+Now we are inside the sandbox, and we can modify files inside because of the `--writable` option.

 ## Step 3: configure postgresql files